oleg-nenashev/oleg-nenashev/index.md

 ### :material-notebook: **PM and Project Lead**

-I've led many projects and programs in the companies and open source projects.
+I've led many projects and programs in companies and open-source projects.
-In particular, I focus on edeveloper experience projects and ecosystem partnerships.
+In particular, I focus on developer experience projects and ecosystem partnerships.
 Experienced PM and product owner in agile environments.

 [:octicons-arrow-right-24: See my open source projects](./open-source/projects/README.md)